octoblu/microblu_mqtt/README.md

 The Spark does NOT uitlize arduino.
 Follow the instructions on their site to custom build: https://github.com/spark/core-firmware

+Also requires our fork of firmata https://github.com/jacobrosenthal/arduino/tree/Spark

+And Teensy's pgmspace.h https://github.com/jacobrosenthal/core-firmware/blob/skynet-mqtt-firmata/inc/pgmspace.h

-Once you can successfully custom build, you need to dump all the cpp files from this library and the MQTT library in /src and all the h files in /inc. Replace application.cpp with this file
+Once you can successfully custom build, you need to dump all the cpp files in /src and all the h files in /inc. Replace application.cpp with this file

 Add your UUID and TOKEN from before.